mr5z/ExLang/README.md

 ### `if` and `no`

 `if` handles conditional branching. `no` is the fallback branch, equivalent to `else` in other languages.
-There is no `else if`; multi-branch logic belongs in `switch` or `conditions`, both of which are more explicit and compiler-enforced.
-This is a deliberate design decision: `else if` chains scale poorly, are easy to get wrong, and offer no exhaustiveness guarantees. `conditions` covers the same ground with more structure.
+There is no `else if`; it is not part of the language.

 ```
 if x == y {